 Mobile app

-My most successful configuration over the test period:
+My best-performing configuration over the test period:

 - Pair: BTC/USDT spot